manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 ```
 And you should see some HTML.
 If you really want to, you can add the certificate to your chrome via:
 - Settings > Privacy and security > Security > Manage certificates > Authorities tab

 Choose the option for using it to verify the website, then you finally can access https://example.example.com without
 a red warning, remember to remove that cert after you finish testing.
 #### Too much for a post already
 I admit that a lot of effort just for preparing this, Pebble provide you tool to inject some chaos into the flow and
 designed for cert-manager and other competing teams to test their ACME client implementation.
-For our team, we need to spend even more time (mostly writing bash script) to make this process of setting up a new
+For our team, we need to spend time (mostly writing bash script) to make this process of setting up a new
-local cluster with only one command, and we have change to testing out many different Ingress implementations
+local cluster with only one command, and we have chance to testing out many different Ingress implementations
 (actually we're using Istio Gateway).
 We see this as an opportunity to simulate the production environment, bring the
 development closer to the production environment and it is worth every single line of code.